codenamev/podcast-buddy/README.md

 podcast-buddy --name "My Awesome Podcast Episode 1"
 ```

 This creates a new directory at `tmp/My Awesome Podcast Episode 1/` containing all session files.
+If no name is provided, a timestamped directory is created automatically.

 ## Development